What is ring-fencing?

 Imagine something shocks the banking sector.
 What happens next?

-That led to a severe impact on wages, jobs and access to credit for people across the country.
+That had a severe effect on wages, jobs and access to credit for people across the country.

 Increase in the number of people without jobs